 Compensation Element Payment Method Program Objectives Annual Base Salary Cash Reward skills, capabilities, knowledge and experience, reflecting the level of responsibility, as well as the contribution expected from each executive.
-Annual Variable Short- term Incentive Cash Reward results during the current fiscal year based on contribution to a particular operating segment and the Trust's overall performance.
+Annual variable short-term Incentive Cash Reward results during the current fiscal year based on contribution to a particular operating segment and the Trust's overall performance.
 Long-term Incentive Morguard Stock Appreciation Rights Align with long-term performance of the Trust and added incentive for enhancing Unitholder value.
 Provide compensation opportunities to attract retain and motivate executives.
-Other Elements of Compe ensation Pension and Benefits Provide pension and benefits that are comparable to peer companies Perquisites Part of overall competitive executive compensation package.
+Morguard Stock Options Align with long-term performance of the Trust and added incentive for enhancing shareholder value.
+Provide compensation opportunities to attract, retain and motivate executives.
+Other Elements of Compe nsation Pension and Benefits Provide pension and benefits that are comparable to peer companies Perquisites Part of overall competitive executive compensation package.